 - knowingly being involved in, or a party to, Misconduct engaged in by another person;

-- a failure to comply with requirements regarding a Member Disclosure Matter; or
+- a failure to comply with the disclosure regarding a Member Disclosure Matter (as defined below); or

 - non-compliance with the Constitution, Code of Conduct, a professional standard, requirements imposed by applicable legislation (including subordinate standards or rules) and any policies, procedures or guidelines of the Institute (as in force from time to time).

-A Member may be found to have engaged in Misconduct due to acts or omissions that occur:
+A Member may be found to have engaged in Misconduct due to acts or omissions that occur in any location:

 - during his or her work as an actuary or in his or her capacity as a Member;

-- in other external contexts (such as a Member’s personal life) where those acts or omissions can be considered to reflect or have a potential impact on the profession or the Institute; and
+- in other external contexts (such as a Member’s personal life) where those acts or omissions can be considered to reflect adversely on, or have a potential adverse impact on the profession or the Institute.

 A Member Disclosure Matter is a matter where a Member: